axelarnetwork/axelar-core/docs/cli/axelard_query_staking_unbonding-delegations-from.md

 ## axelard query staking unbonding-delegations-from

-Query all unbonding delegatations from a validator
+Query all unbonding delegations from a validator

 ### Synopsis